carpentries-incubator/SDC-BIDS-IntroMRI/_episodes/bids-derivatives.md

 - MRtrix3_connectome

 They rely on 2 technologies for container computing:
+You can know more about dockers from this link (https://carpentries-incubator.github.io/docker-introduction/)
 - **Docker**
   - for building, hosting, and running containers on local hardware (Windows, Mac OS, Linux) or in the cloud
 - **Singularity**